 If you’d like to be tested, contact your doctor or your hospital’s education office.
 Ask for a recommendation for a genetic counselor.
-Make an appointment, and discuss the risks of having a BRCA genetic test.
+Make an appointment and discuss the risks of undergoing genetic testing.

 Your genes may affect your risk for breast cancer, but your lifestyle can have an impact as well.
 Whether or not you have a genetic mutation, it’s important to lower your risk whenever you can.

 The following preventive measures may help you avoid a breast cancer diagnosis.

-Women who are overweight or obese may have a higher risk for developing breast cancer and other cancers related to mutated BRCA genes.
+Women who are overweight or obese may have a higher risk for developing breast cancer and other cancers.